 For me, moving forward meant leaving the public education system.
 And when I did, it broke my heart.
 Public schools were the places I had been brought up, the places I’d built my career.
 Public schools were supposed to be the great equalizer–the place where it didn’t matter who you were or where you came from, because your own commitment and work ethic determined your success.
 For better or for worse, public schools were inextricably part of WHO I WAS.
 It felt as though I’d lost a part of myself.

-As I did my best to support students and families despite the red tape, I leaned into every discomfort.
-I found myself identifying far more authentically with the students, families, and colleagues I worked with than I ever had with my teaching colleagues.
+I moved into a position at a local agency, working as an advocate and specialist for students facing many academic and behavioral challenges.
+All of my clients had diagnoses of anxiety, depression, and/or ADHD.
+As I did my best to support students and families, I leaned into every discomfort.
+In opening up myself and becoming more vulnerable to those with whom I worked, I found myself identifying far more authentically with the students, families, and colleagues I worked with than I ever had with my teaching colleagues.
 We were moving forward together, we were focused on finding what worked and not on which expert told us to do it, we were growing and changing and doing things that others had dismissed as impossible.
 But we were limited by the barrage of rules and checklists that come with so many public program-based services.

 One day, as I was on my way to see a client, I happened to look up and see a sign.
 It was a quote from the Book of Timothy in the Bible: “Never be afraid to stand up for what is right, even if you are standing alone.”